 In the piece, these scientific concepts are represented through the continual exchange of components standing in for the identity of a person.
 The exchange of an item forms a connection with the artist who contributed the original items or with other viewers who contributed an item.
 As contributors of items then leave the exhibit and spread throughout space and time, they go as quantum fields.

-The piece also asks questions about identity in this very ownership-intensive society where people are all often represented in terms of what they possess., but then surely in a consumerist society with the concomitant rapid exchange of possessions, identity is also fluid in this paradigm.
+The piece also asks questions about identity in an ownership-intensive society where people are often represented in terms of what they possess.
+But then surely in a consumerist society with the concomitant rapid exchange of possessions, identity is also fluid in this paradigm.